November / Month of the Sonata – 27

 an already magnificent structure,

-an extra steeple to towering
+an extra steeple to a towering

 edifice, a subliminally received